📑 Table of contents

 Advanced AI application Hybrid or code Depends on complexity

-Video game / real-time Code No-code not adapted
+Video game / real-time Code No-code is unsuitable

-Complex mobile application Code (or FlutterFlow) Native performances needed
+Complex mobile application Code (or FlutterFlow) Native performance required

 By profile